dwp/dataworks-aws-corporate-data-ingestion/README.md

 # dataworks-aws-corporate-data-ingestion

-The corporate data ingestion pipeline is built to regularly ingest data form the corporate storage bucket.
+The corporate data ingestion pipeline is built to regularly ingest data from the corporate storage bucket.
 The *.json.gz files are read, decompressed, decrypted and stored in the published bucket.
 The cluster performs similar steps to the HTME and ADG infrastructure.